-Designed to assist in understanding of how responses to hazardous weather, flood hazards, flood flight operations and hurricane planning.
+Designed to help students understand the appropriate responses to hazardous weather, flood hazards and flood flight operations. (formerly Hazardous Weather, Flooding & Hurricane Planning)

-EMP 242♦ 2 credits Warning Coordination & Maintaining Spotter Groups
+EMP 242 � 2 credits Warning Coordination & Maintaining Spotter Groups

-Intended to help the student understand the basics of coordinating a warning system for an emergency and the ability to work with and strengthen the spotter network.
+Intended to enhance understanding the basics of coordinating a warning system for emergency and the ability to work with and strengthen the spotter network.